r1407p/SAM4MLLM/README.md

 # SAM4MLLM
-This is the implementation of ["SAM4MLLM: Enhance Multi-Modal Large Language Model for Referring Expression Segmentation"](https://arxiv.org/abs/2409.10542)
+This is the implementation of our ECCV'24 "SAM4MLLM: Enhance Multi-Modal Large Language Model for Referring Expression Segmentation"

 <img src="./image/SAM4MLLM_PQPP.png" width="60%">